 This therapist has indicated that they belong to an Accredited Register.

 Teenage Children Support: Maybe you want to know more about how the teenage brain works, perhaps you are looking for ways to build an emotionally healthy relationship with your child or you just need to talk about family life?
 Being a parent in the 21st century can be both complex and challenging.
 I have over 20 years experience working with teenagers in an education setting, combined with supporting young people in a therapeutic environment.

 I charge £50 per session.
 Each session last 50 minutes.
 I have a 48 hour cancellation fee.
 I will offer reduced fees for those on low income/students from £40.

 Please contact me via phone or email if you would like to know more or just want to ask more questions and find out what is involved when you come to therapy.
 I am happy to answer any questions and talk you through the process.
 I can be contacted via phone or email or through my website.
 I aim to respond to all queries within 24 hours.

-I can offer sessions from 1230 on Friday (in person).
-During the week my availability is 1700 to 2100 Tuesday (in person) and remotely on Monday and Wednesday evening.
-I offer face to face, online and phone.
+I can offer sessions from 1230 - to 1630 Friday (in person) from 1700 to 2100 Tuesday (in person) and remotely on Monday and Wednesday evening.
+I offer face to face and online sessions.

-During the first session, I will invite you to share about what issue brought you into seek counselling, answer any questions you might have and explain the confidentiality policy by which I abide.
+Prior to the first session I am happy to any questions you might have and explain the confidentiality policy by which I abide.
 I will do this via email/phone.

-Appointments are usually arranged on a weekly basis (though you might prefer twin monthly via zoom).
+Appointments are usually arranged on a weekly basis (though you might prefer twice monthly via zoom).
 We can discuss and plan these together when we meet.
 I can offer short term work (typically 6-12 sessions) or longer term work depending on what is needed and what you feel will work best for you.